Icarus786/MLP-PROJECT-FINAL/README.md

   6. Scikit-learn

 # Algorithm
-We are trying with different algorithms like Support Vector Machines, Logistic Regression, Random Forest and K-Nearest Neighbours model.
-After trying with all these approaches , we will be comparing the accuracy of all of them and use the best model for prediction.
+We visualized with different algorithms like Support Vector Machines which was already implemented.
+We ran multiple algorithms like Random Forest Classifier, Decision Tree Classifier and Logistic Regression, out of which we found that the Decision Tree Classifier gave better results.

 # References
 https://cricsheet.org/